dfreelon/pylimn/README.md

 * ```remove_i_s```: Boolean indicating whether to remove free-standing capital letter I's.
 Default is ```True```.
 * ```remove_geo```: Boolean indicating whether to remove geographical information (as determined by [geostring](https://github.com/dfreelon/geostring)).
 Default is ```True```.

-__Output:__ a list of lists in which each sub-list contains the name of an entity and the number of times it appeared in the corpus.
+__Output__ a list of lists in which each sub-list contains the name of an entity and the number of times it appeared in the corpus.
 Entities are listed in descending order by count.

 ### kwic

-__Sample code:__
+__Sample code__

 ```python
 huck = '''